DinoChiesa/apigee-edge-js/README.md

 2. How does the library authenticate to Apigee Edge?

    The library obtains an oauth token using the standard client_id and secret for administrative operations.
 The library caches the token into a filesystem file, for future use.
-The library runtime automatically refreshes the token as necessary, even during a single long-running script.
+The library runtime automatically caches the token, and refreshes the token as necessary, even during a single long-running script.